 Welcome to OpenGL4 tutorials series!
 This is a brand new series of tutorials, that might be similar to OpenGL3 tutorials, but this time, I really want to make things right and optimal and systematic.
-The old tutorials had several mistakes in them, so I decided to start on a "green meadow", from the scratch.
+The old tutorials contained several mistakes and bad practices, so I decided to start on a "green field", from the scratch.
 Also I have decided to use GLFW library now, as it seems to be very widely used and people reading this might have already experience with it, so I think this is the right way to go.
 Also, I will try to write these tutorials in a platform-agnostic sense, so that one might compile them on Linux and Mac as well.

 This series will focus on the most modern features of OpenGL and will try to cover them, step by step.
 These tutorials are hosted on GitHub, as I really find git really nice and easy to use.
 For those, who have no idea, what is git and how does it work, check out my tutorial on git:

 These tutorials are hosted on GitHub, so first of all, you should clone the repository from GitHub to your computer.
 Basically, all you have to do is to call something like this from your command line / terminal / git bash: